Musheer360/Unhide-Attendance-Percentage/readme.md

 ### Bookmarklet Installation Method

-Alternatively, you can use the following bookmarklet:
+Alternatively, you can use the following bookmarklet installation method if you are using Chrome/Edge/Firefox and do not want to install an additional browser app:

 1. Copy the following code: